cortexrd/Knack-Toolkit-Library/README.md

 -   **getFieldFromDescription**: Returns an object with the field ID and view ID of a field containing specified text in its description.
 -   **getFieldDescription**: Returns the description text from the field ID parameter.

-### Using field’s Description text box as keywords to trigger special behavior
+### Adding keywords to a field’s description to trigger features

 In the Builder, when you edit a field in the schema view, there’s a Description text box, where you can put your own notes, as a developer.
 Now, this can also be used by the KTL to trigger special behavior.
-You can add the keyword **at the end** of your description, or on a separate line, as you wish.
+See [What are Keywords?](#what-are-keywords) For more details.

 Here is the list: